-- Cooking the rice:Pressure cook the picked and washed rice with 3 cups water, for 2-3 whistles.
+- To prepare capsicum rice, start with cooking the rice.
+Pressure cook the picked and washed rice with 3 cups water, for 2-3 whistles.
 Switch off and cool.

 - Preparing the capsicum: In a wok, heat a tbsp of oil.
 Splutter the mustard and cumin seeds.
 Add the peanuts.
 Saute for 2 minutes till they change colour.
 Then add in the diced capsicum, on a low-medium flame, stir fry till the capsicum is softened but still a little crisp.